 In 2004, two derivative lawsuits were filed in the United States District Court for the Southern District of California against certain of the Company's current and former officers and directors: Pedicini v.
 Wireless Facilities, Inc., Case 04CV1663; and Roth v.
 Wireless Facilities, Inc., Case 04CV1810.
 These actions were consolidated into a single action in In re Wireless Facilities, Inc. Derivative Litigation, Lead Case No 04CV1663-JAH.
 These lawsuits contain factual allegations that are substantially similar to those made in the class action lawsuits, but the plaintiffs in these lawsuits assert claims for breach of fiduciary duty, gross mismanagement, abuse of control, waste of corporate assets, violation of Sarbanes Oxley Act section 304, unjust enrichment and insider trading.
 The plaintiffs in these lawsuits seek unspecified damages and equitable and/or injunctive relief.
 The lead plaintiff filed a consolidated complaint on March 21, 2005.
 On May 3, 2005, the defendants filed motions to dismiss this action, to stay this action pending the resolution of the consolidated non-derivative securities case pending in the Southern District of California, and to dismiss the complaint against certain non-California resident defendants.
 Pursuant to a request by the Court, Defendants' motions were withdrawn without prejudice pending a decision on defendants' motion to dismiss the complaint against the non-California resident defendants.
 On March 20, 2007, the Court ruled that it lacked personal jurisdiction over five of the six non-California defendants and dismissed them from the federal derivative complaint.
 On March 27, 2007, plaintiffs filed an amended derivative complaint setting forth all of the same allegations from the original complaint and adding allegations regarding the Company's stock option granting practices.
 Basically, plaintiffs allege that the Company "backdated" or "springloaded" employee stock option grants so that the options were granted at less than fair market value.
 The amended complaint names all of the original defendants (including those dismissed for lack of jurisdiction) as well as nine new defendants.
 On July 2, 2007, the non-California resident defendants moved to dismiss the complaint for lack of personal jurisdiction.
 On October 17, 2007, the Court took the motion under submission without oral argument.
 On February 26, 2008, the Court again ruled that it lacked personal jurisdiction over five of the six non-California defendants and dismissed them from the amended federal derivative complaint.
 Plaintiffs subsequently moved the Court for certification and entry of final judgment of the Court's order dismissing the non-residents for lack of personal jurisdiction so that the plaintiffs may seek immediate appellate review of the matter.
 On July 10, 2008, the court granted plaintiffs' motion for certification, which was not opposed by defendants.
 On August 12, 2008, Plaintiffs filed a notice of appeal of the personal jurisdictional order.
-Plaintiffs' opening appellate brief is due on September 25, 2009.
 The parties have conferred and discussed the Court's personal jurisdictional order, notice of appeal, and appellate briefing schedule and have stipulated to a briefing schedule for any remaining motions to dismiss that the Company, along with the individual defendants subject to the court's jurisdiction, may bring in an effort to dismiss the complaint as to them.
-Pursuant to the parties' stipulation, such motions must be brought on or before September 10, 2009.
-The Company believes that the allegations lack merit and intends to vigorously defend all claims asserted.
-It is impossible at this time to assess whether or not the outcome of these proceedings will have a material adverse effect on the Company.
+However, in light of the tentative settlement of all derivative litigation, discussed below, the parties have requested that the appeal, and all other matters except as necessary to document the settlement, be stayed pending approval of the settlement by the district court.